Rethunk-Tech/TraceTrim/README.md

 ## Troubleshooting Guide

-This section provides comprehensive solutions for common issues you might encounter when using the Clipboard Stack Trace Cleaner.
+This section provides comprehensive solutions for common issues you might encounter when using the TraceTrim.

 ### Quick Diagnostic Commands